mne-tools/mne-python/doc/contributing.rst

 #.
 For the code to be mergeable, please rebase w.r.t master branch.

+#.
+Once, you are ready, prefix ``MRG:`` to the title of the pull request to indicate that you are ready for the pull request to be merged.

 If you are uncertain about what would or would not be appropriate to contribute to mne-python, don't hesitate to either send a pull request, or open an issue